tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Now, if the sprites arrive at night and find the shoes are not in need of repair, then the diligent craft-spirits do not stand idle.
 Instead, they turn their tiny invisible hands to other jobs that need doing.
 In game terms, whenever you take a full heal-up, you may specify what act of building, maintenance or service the spirits do for you.
 They won’t fight, but they could repair part of a damaged castle, clean all your equipment and polish your armor, prepare and serve a seven-course breakfast, or just repair the footwear of anyone else in the party.
 The spirits are cobblers at heart, and prefer mending shoes to any other tasks.
 They become vengeful if their masterwork shoes are deliberately destroyed or defaced.

 **Quirk:** All other shoes seem to fit very badly.

 ---

+#### Sandals of the Creator

+When you roll a natural 13 or 20 on a disengage check, you can heal using a recovery.

+**Quirk:** Architectural critic.

+---